 There are a few different Cricut machines on the market, and the good news is that all current models of Cricut machines can cut iron-On vinyl for T-shirts.

 - The Cricut Maker and Explore series can cut designs up to 11.5″ square on a standard mat.

 - The Cricut Joy, which is a smaller machine, can cut designs up to 4.5″ wide and 12″ long on a 12″ mat.

 No matter which machine you have, you’ll want to use the fine point blade for cutting iron-on vinyl.

 Iron-on vinyl is a special type of craft vinyl with a heat-activated adhesive.
 Iron-on vinyl sticks to fabric or other surfaces when pressed with a heat source like a household iron or an EasyPress.

-If you are new to the work of craft vinyl, you may be wondering: What the difference between iron-on and heat-transfer vinyl?
+If you are new to the world of craft vinyl, you may be wondering: What is the difference between iron-on and heat-transfer vinyl?
 The answer is easy: nothing!
 Iron-on and Heat Transfer Vinyl (or HTV for short) are just different names for the same thing.

 Types of Iron-On Vinyl

 Iron-on vinyl comes in a lot of different colors and styles.
 You can buy iron-on vinyl in a rainbow of colors, patterns, and finishes – even metallic foil and glitter.
 It’s available to purchase in sheets, rolls, and packs.

 Some shirts perform better with iron-on projects than others.
 I recommend using a smooth-textured, high-quality cotton shirt to get the best result.
 I really like these cotton t-shirts, which are smooth and so soft!